sophiajt/rust_proposals/api_front_page_guidelines.md

 ## First Example

-The first example should provide an easily understood example to help a developer understand how they can start making use of your crate.
+The first example should provide a concise example to help a developer understand how they can work with your crate.
 Ideally, this example should only demonstrate your crate and core Rust functionality.
 Avoid large examples with lots of features; larger examples are better fit for the `examples` directory.

 Let's look at a sample of a good first example of a crate.
 Notice that the author has focused on getting started, showing how to import and use the crate, and a few simple uses of common functionality.